DannhiNT/DannhiNT/README.md

-# Hi there 👋, I'm Justine Nhi
+# Hi there 👋, I'm Nhi

 A passionate **Computer Science and Statistics student**.
 I love exploring new technologies every day and leveraging them to solve real-world problems.